wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/discover-webapis-powerapps/includes/1-introduction.md

 :::row:::
   :::column span="4":::
     Crystal is a full-stack developer and software architect specializing in C# and .NET.
 She has written and designed many of Green Leaf's applications but is getting stretched thin by all the new requests.
-Crystal is familiar with Power Apps at a high-level and is eager to learn how she can use her existing skills to empower Citizen Developers.
+Crystal is familiar with Power Apps at a high level and is eager to learn how she can use her existing skills to empower Citizen Developers.
   :::column-end:::
   :::column:::
     ![Cartoon depiction of Crystal][meet crystal]